antonhristozov/dynadl/README.md

 The language was developed and tested in Linux.
 However, the dependencies on header-only libraries listed above make it possible to port it to other platforms, such as Mac and Windows.

+## Disclaimer

+The code in this repository is experimental.
+Please be sure to use caution and do not expect commercial-grade software quality.
+This was done as experimental development while writing one of the chapters of my dissertation at Purdue University.

 ## Author